NatronGitHub/openfx-misc/README.md

 ### Unix/Linux/FreeBSD/OS X, using Makefiles

-To compile an optimized version for a 64-bits machine: open a shell in the toplevel directory, and type

-	make DEBUGFLAG=-O3 BITS=64

-Without the DEBUGFLAG flag, a debug version will be compiled, and use BITS=32 to compile a 32-bits version.
+On Unix-like systems, the plugins can be compiled by typing in a
+terminal:
+- `make [options]` to compile as a single combined plugin (see below for valid options).
+- `make nomulti [options]` to compile as separate plugins (useful if only a few plugins are is needed, for example). `make` can also be executed in any plugin's directory.

+The most common options are `CONFIG=release` to compile a release version, `CONFIG=debug` to compile a debug version.
+Or `CONFIG=relwithdebinfo` to compile an optimized version with debugging symbols.

+Another common option is `BITS=32`for compiling a 32-bits version, `BITS=64` for a 64-bits version, and `BITS=Universal` for a universal binary (OS X only).

+See the file `Makefile.master`in the toplevel directory for other useful flags/variables.

-The compiled plugins will be placed in subdiecories named after the configuration, for example Linux-64-realease for a 64-bits Linux compilation.
-In each of these directories, you will find a `*.bundle` file, which has to be moved to the proper place (`/usr/OFX/Plugins`on Linus, or `/Library/OFX/Plugins`on OS X), using a command like:
+The compiled plugins are placed in subdirectories named after the configuration, for example Linux-64-realease for a 64-bits Linux compilation.
+In each of these directories, a `*.bundle` directory is created, which has to be moved to the proper place (`/usr/OFX/Plugins`on Linux, or `/Library/OFX/Plugins`on OS X), using a command like the following, with the *same* options used for
-	sudo mv */*/*.bundle /usr/OFX/Plugins
+compiling:

+	sudo make install [options]

 ### OS X, using Xcode